h-zhao1997/h-zhao1997.github.io/_pages/about.md

 <h2 id='research-interests'>Research Interests</h2>
 My current research interests include Embodied Artificial Intelligence, Foundation Models, Reinforcement Learning, and Robotics.

+Specifically, I am interested in:
+- **Foundation Models for Robotics**: developing efficient and effective foundation models for robotics, including multi-modal large language models and vision-language-action models to enhance the perception and decision-making capabilities of robots.

+- **Scalable Reinforcement Learning Algorithms**: developing reinforcement learning algorithms that can effectively manage large-scale data and model capacity for robotic control.
+This includes methods such as offline reinforcement learning, imitation learning, and more, with the goal of enabling robots to acquire scalable and generalizable skills.

+- **Motion Planning and Control for Legged Robots**: developing motion planning and control algorithms for legged robots, including bipedal and quadruped robots, to enable them to perform complex tasks in real-world environments.

 <h2 id='news'>News</h2>